-- All students must complete 2 web-based substance abuse education programs (Alcohol Wise and Marijuana Wise) and a sexual misconduct program (Consent and Respect). - Those students who do not complete the online education programs will not be allowed to register for classes for the spring semester. - First year residence halls (Wood and Shannon Hall) are alcohol free, regardless of age, as are all of the sorority houses.
+- All new students to Culver-Stockton College must complete two web-based education programs called Social Responsibility.
+One is specifically for alcohol and drug education and the other is on preventing sexual violence, with inclusion of the role that alcohol can play in sexual misconduct. - Those students who do not complete the online education programs will not be allowed to register for classes for the spring semester. - First year residence halls (Wood and Shannon Hall) are alcohol free, regardless of age, as are all of the sorority houses.